Forza-tng/misc/THP-stats/README.md

 - Prints the current THP policy and configuration
 - Summarises `khugepaged` background activity
-- Displays a per-size breakdown of hugepage allocation and usage
+- Displays a per-size breakdown of THP allocation and usage
-- Optional verbose explanations

 ## Usage